-Many of these signs may occur when your baby eats food that his or her body cannot break down.
+Many of these signs may occur when your baby eats food that their body cannot break down.
 They can be triggered by long periods of time without eating, illnesses, and infections.

 If your baby shows any of these signs, be sure to contact your baby’s doctor immediately.

-Your baby may need to be on a restricted diet to avoid foods that contain fats that his or her body cannot break down.
+Your baby may need to be on a restricted diet to avoid foods that contain fats that their body cannot break down.
 A dietician or nutritionist can help you plan a healthy diet for your baby.

 Eating often can help avoid many of the signs mentioned in the Early Signs section.